magalhini/blog/content/2020-year-in-review/index.md

 It didn't do me much good, in the end, and I'd like to be more mindful of this next year.

+## 6. Travel more in Quebéc

+Even if traveling isn't encouraged / allowed, I'm hoping at some point it'll be safer to explore our own regions, just like it was this summer.
+It would be amazing, at the very least, to do some inner-province travelling with my wife more often.
+To do this I would need to finally convert my drivers' license to a Canadian one and, if things go well, get a car.
+Bonus points if I can make it an eco-friendly one.

+## 7. Theme of the year for 2021?

+Oof.
+I may change it tomorrow, but today I'm going with "**regeneration**".
+For my mind, for my body, and for the world, at least in what's left of my control next year.
+I love the idea of regeneration being my North star.

+Thanks for reading!